-In 2015, HACA instituted a tuition reimbursement policy designed to help full-time employees of HACA and its subsidiaries pay for job-related or prospective job-related courses.
+In 2015, HACA provides tuition reimbursement designed to help full-time employees of HACA and its subsidiaries pay for jobrelated or prospective job-related courses.
 HACA continues to fund this program to allow employees to take individual courses that are directly related to improving the knowledge and skills needed to perform the critical elements of the employee's current job at HACA, or needed for special job assignments or prospective job duties deemed mutually beneficial to HACA and the employee.